-A regular expression literal evaluates to a value of the RegExp type.
+A regular expression literal evaluates to a value of the Object type that is an instance of the standard built-in constructor RegExp.
 This value is determined in two steps: first, the characters comprising the regular expression's RegularExpressionBody and RegularExpressionFlags production expansions are collected uninterpreted into two strings Pattern and Flags, respectively.
 Then each time the literal is evaluated, a new object is created as if by the expression new RegExp (Pattern, Flags) where RegExp is the standard built-in constructor with that name.
 The newly constructed object becomes the value of the RegularExpressionLiteral.
 If the call to new RegExp would generate an error, the error must be reported while scanning the program.